nixg33k/netscan/README.md

     The script will autodiscover your current network adapters and/or subnets, and scan each subnet individually.
 Add the -p switch to run a port scan per host.

-    To run this just run ./netscan or ./netscan -p This can run as a non-root user, but you will see more details if run this as root.
+    Grab this from Git..  git clone https://github.com/nixg33k/netscan.git cd to netscan, then just run ./netscan or ./netscan -p This can run as a non-root user, but you will see more details if run this as root.